Committee to push urgent economic measures

 To promote consumption, investment and local tourism, 1,500 baht will be given to each of the 10 million targeted travellers.

-For SMEs , special measures will help them access lending, maintain liquidity and support investment in machinery refitting.
+For SMEs, special measures will help them access lending, maintain liquidity and support investment for machinery refitting.

-Mr Uttama wrote the measures would put at least 200 billion baht into circulation in the latter half of the year.
+Mr Uttama said the measures would put at least 200 billion baht into circulation in the latter half of the year.

 - Keywords